Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 There’s also the option to use Ecwid’s ‘Ecwid Academy’ service to enhance your knowledge of the platform.
 This features a wide range of educational content about the platform (and selling online in general) including courses, tutorials and webinars.

-All in all, Ecwid’s support services ultimately stack up reasonably well against those of other similar products.
+All in all, Ecwid’s support services ultimately stack up reasonably well against those of other similar products, and the inclusion of phone support on some plans gives it an edge over key competitors Shopify and Squarespace.

 Ecwid review conclusion